Under and Over Payment Handling

 Requested portion converts

-Bead never adds more funds to complete an underpayment and never auto refunds an overpayment.
-Any residual funds are returned through the reclaim flow so that all remaining value goes back to the customer.
+Bead never adds more funds to complete an underpayment and never processes refunds for an overpayment inside the original payment.
+Any unconverted value is returned through the reclaim flow so that remaining crypto goes back to the payer.

 What Bead does automatically